Peanut Butter Panko-Crusted Chicken Wings

 How do I know when the oil is hot enough to start frying?

-The instructions give a simple test: drop a piece of breadcrumb into the oil — if it bubbles up and turns golden brown, the oil is ready at about 360°F. Use peanut oil or canola, filled to about halfway up a deep pot or Dutch oven.
+Drop a piece of breadcrumb into the oil — if it bubbles up and turns golden brown, you’re ready to go at about 360°F. Use peanut oil or canola, and fill a deep pot or Dutch oven about halfway up.

 Why is the sauce made before the wings are fried?